Academics

 • Stage Management

-• Stage manage or assistant stage manage five productions: three departmental and two others
+• Stage manage or assistant stage manage five productions: three departmental AND two others

 • Complete a professional production internship